kyma-project/test-infra/docs/prow/prow-jobs.md

 ## Create jobs

-For details on how to create jobs see:
+For details on how to create jobs, see:

 - [Create component jobs](./component-jobs.md)
 - [Create release jobs](./release-jobs.md)